Photos, Videos, Events, Promotions & Jobs

 Title and Escrow AgentRounding out your home purchase team is your title and escrow agent.
 The title agent takes care of all the details to ensure a clear deed or title.
 The lender will require a title policy that documents that the property has no liens other than the lender’s.
 The escrow agent takes care of all paperwork, handles all money transactions until the loan closes, and legally records the property in your name.

-Consult the Mortgage ExpertsFor five consecutive years, UFCU’s mortgage lending team has ranked the best in Central Texas in number and volume of mortgages closed.
+Consult the Mortgage ExpertsFor six consecutive years, UFCU’s mortgage lending team has ranked the best in Central Texas in number and volume of mortgages closed.
 When you are ready to build the right team for your home buying journey, contact our mortgage experts.

 Was this article helpful?